adityasiriexporters/MonthlyOrganics/replit.md

 -   **Admin Panel Encryption Support:** Updated all admin customer management functions to work with encrypted phone data.
 Fixed SQL queries in `get_all_customers_with_stats()` and `get_filtered_customers()` to use `phone_encrypted` column and properly decrypt data for display.
 -   **Unified Service Layer:** Consolidated phone lookup functionality across both UserService (ORM) and SecureUserService (raw SQL) to use consistent encryption methods.
 Both services now provide identical results for phone-based user searches.
 -   **Email Column Removal:** Successfully removed the email column from the users table per user requirements.
 Updated all code references, SQL queries, admin panel functions, and database exports to no longer depend on email data.
 Users are now identified by phone numbers and custom IDs only.
+-   **IST Timezone Implementation:** Implemented comprehensive Indian Standard Time (IST) handling across the entire application.
+All timestamps now display in the format "07 Jan 2025, 06:24 PM" in IST.
+This includes database exports, admin panel displays, CSV exports, and all template rendering.
+Created timezone utility module with automatic UTC-to-IST conversion and consistent formatting.

 ## External Dependencies